Talent First Economics

 The Opportunity: Connect, Engage, Grow

 To realize North Carolina’s workforce potential, we must reduce barriers to the labor market for those who have not been able to secure employment and stay engaged.
-The 2023 Emerging Issues Forum and its related work will engage experts to examine the scope of the problem, highlight best practices, and identify strategies to improve workforce participation.
-We’ll look at how employers can translate these best practices to their own workplaces to retain top talent.
+The 2023 Emerging Issues Forum and its related work has engaged experts to examine the scope of the problem, highlight best practices, and identify strategies to improve workforce participation.
+We looked at how employers can translate these best practices to their own workplaces to retain top talent.

-We will examine what it will take to connect workers to the workforce, particularly groups who have faced challenges historically, systematically, or due to the COVID-19 pandemic.
+We examined what it will take to connect workers to the workforce, particularly groups who have faced challenges historically, systematically, or due to the COVID-19 pandemic.
 These include:

 - Families with young children